intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/chart.md

 layout: docs
 category: Unity 7
 ---
-# Overview

-# Charts

 Charts are UI components designed for graphical representation of data.

-Please refer to [Charts Configuration Section](../configuration/ui-components.md#charts) for more information about charts configuration.

-## Plot Charts
+# Plot Charts

-### Bar Chart
+## Bar Chart

 The **Bar Chart** presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
 The bars can be plotted vertically or horizontally.
 A vertical bar chart is sometimes called a **Column Chart**.